 2. The vessels

 The ships we offer vary greatly.
-We have small peniches with 39 m, but also large pushing units up to 190 m length on our schedule.
+We have small peniches with a length of 39 metres as well as large inland vessels up to 110 metres in length in our programme.
 In addition to containers, inland vessels transport bulk goods such as coal, gravel or grain and general cargo such as wire coils, steel, machinery or heavy goods.
 We offer trips on new, modern vessels, but also on modernized “old-timers”.

 Every ship and every tour has its special charm.
 A trip on a very large ship is certainly impressive, but a trip through small channels with a Peniche is no less attractive.